ivandelgadilloz/BGP-notes/BGP_Next-hopt-self.md

 The command neighbor ip-address *next-hop-self* [all] is used for each neighbor under the address family configuration.
 The *next-hop-self* feature does not modify the next-hop address for iBGP prefixes by default.
-IOS nodes can append the optional all keyword, which modifies the next-hop address on iBGP prefixes, too
+IOS nodes can append the optional all keyword, which modifies the next-hop address on iBGP prefixes, too.
+## Topology
 ![Topology](https://github.com/ivandelgadilloz/BGP-notes/blob/main/assets/images/BGP_Next-hop-self.png?raw=true)

 ## CLI